matthias-reis/carda-gatsby/content/articles/2024/02/sleepmakeswaves-its-there-but-i-have-no-names-for-it-en.md

 ---
 date: 2024-02-06T10:00:00.766Z
-slug: sleepmakeswaves-its-there-but-i-have-no-names-for-it-en
 typeName: Preview
 title: '"It‘s Here, But I Have No Names For It"'
 subTitle: sleepmakeswaves about to release new album
-seoTitle: 'sleepmakeswaves – "It‘s Here, But I Have No Names For It"'
+seoTitle: sleepmakeswaves – "It‘s Here, But I Have No Names For It"
-description: 'sleepmakeswaves are back with their new album, "It‘s Here, But I Have No Names For It".
-Check it out here and find out some details about their tour with Meniscus!'
+description: sleepmakeswaves are back with their new album, "It‘s Here, But I Have No Names For It".
+Check it out here and find out some details about their tour with Meniscus!
 excerpt: '"It‘s Here, But I Have No Names For It" is the name of sleepmakeswaves‘ outstanding upcoming album.
 Don‘t miss out on it and find out everything about their planned word tour with other post-music giants!'
 image: https://storage.googleapis.com/cardamonchai-media/2024-02-06/sleepmakeswaves-its-here-but-i-have-no-names-for-it-soundsvegan-com-jpg-imagine-080818_455253_1024_768/640.webp
-copyright: 'sleepmakeswaves'
+copyright: sleepmakeswaves
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-02-06/sleepmakeswaves-its-here-but-i-have-no-names-for-it-soundsvegan-com-og-jpg-imagine-080818_455151_1200_628/640.webp
 labels:
   - Band